Wass-Inc/Snake_Game/README.md

 We ask that you see the [CONTRIBUTING.md](CONTRIBUTING.md) file for how to contact us.

-Issues and/or Pull Requests submitted to the Git will not be recognized.
+Issues and/or Pull Requests submitted to the GitHub repository will not be recognized.

 You can find the templates directly here: